 Catholic education strives to make a difference in the lives of those in our schools and in the wider community by challenging young people to live out the message of Jesus and to reach their full potential as compassionate, contributing, life-giving members of society.

-The theme for 2020 celebrations is 175 Years – A Spirited Tomorrow.
+The theme for celebrations in 2021 is 175 Years – A Spirited Tomorrow.

 Catholic Education Week starts in

 Nominations for the 2020 Spirit of Catholic Education Awards close Friday 26 June 2020.
 The Spirit of Catholic Education Awards, including the Aunty Joan Hendriks Spirit of Catholic Education Reconciliation Award are presented annually.
 These awards aim to recognise...

 Due to the ongoing community restrictions as a result of the COVID-19 pandemic and the pressures currently faced by Catholic schools to manage remote delivery of teaching and learning, Catholic Education Week (CEW) 2020 has been cancelled.
 This includes the official...

 Staff from the Rockhampton Catholic Education Office were easy to spot at the launch of Catholic Education Week on Wednesday 31 July.
 They were all wearing shirts designed by Seini Tonga (pictured in the middle), a talented year 10 student from The Cathedral College,...

 We are privileged to support Catholic education and have done so for more than 30 years.
 Catholic schools play a vital role in educating young Australians, helping students develop the skills to achieve their full potential.
 This couldn’t be done without the excellent guidance and support provided by dedicated teachers and staff.

 We’re proud to support your needs, providing strong investment growth, diverse financial advice and insurance that can provide peace of mind as you plan for your future.